kkelley0731/LCC-Python/README.md

 # LCC Python

 Used to store LCC Python Code

+Week 1